cloudinary/cloudinary-cli/README.md

 ## Admin API

-Bindings for the Admin API.
+Enables you to run any methods that can be called through the admin API.

 You can find documentation for each of the Admin API methods at [https://cloudinary.com/documentation/admin_api](https://cloudinary.com/documentation/admin_api).